Expression Utilities

 Prepare a function so that it can be used with the Blosc2 compute engine.

-The returned value will be a NDArray if appropriate kwargs are provided (e.g. cparams=).
+The returned value will be a NDArray if a storage kwarg is provided (e.g. cparams=, chunks=, urlpath= — anything that only makes sense for a compressed/persisted container).
 Else, the return value will be a NumPy array (if the function returns a NumPy array).
-If out is provided, the result will be computed and stored in the out array
+Execution-tuning kwargs (jit=, jit_backend=, fp_accuracy=) do not by themselves trigger this — they take effect either way, without changing the return type.
+If out is provided, the result will be computed and stored in the out array.

 Parameters: